sharife/goldenthread-v2/site/content/productions/reorient-festival-2026.md

           by **Hannah Khalil** (London-based, Palestine/Ireland)\
           directed by **Wynne Chan**\
           dramaturgy by **Nakissa Etemad**
+        text: >-
-        text: "*Blood Fruit* tells the true story of Mary Manning, a young shop worker in 1980s Dublin who refused to handle South African grapefruits and convinced her co-workers to strike to protest the Apartheid regime.
-          Affiliated artist Hannah Khalil (*Scenes From 71* Years*) weaves a moving story about the power of protest and the difference individuals can make against systems of oppression."
+          *Blood Fruit* tells the true story of Mary Manning, a young shop worker in 1980s Dublin who refused to handle South African grapefruits and convinced her co-workers to strike to protest the Apartheid regime.
+Affiliated artist Hannah Khalil (*Scenes From 71* Years*) weaves a moving story about the power of protest and the difference individuals can make against systems of oppression.

+          *C﻿ontent Advisory: Blood onstage.*
         title: Blood Fruit
         itemstart: ""
         itemend: ""